wassim20/golang/README.md

 1. Clone the repository.
 2. Install Golang 1.19 and PostgreSQL.
-3. Configure the port and password in the `.env` file and create the database with the name of your choosing.
+3. Configure the port and password in the `.env` file located in the root directory and create the database with the name of your choosing.
 4. Install packages:
     ```bash
     go mod download